Flat Betting System Guide

 You'll encounter diverse opinions about flat betting.
 While Martingale and Paroli fans might be quick to dismiss it, budget players know the shining points of flat betting.
 So, to clear any confusion, below are the pros and cons of flat betting:

-Advantages of Flat Betting ✅ |
+| Advantages of Flat Betting ✅ | Disadvantages of Flat Betting ❌ |

-Simple and Straightforward: Ideal for both novice and pro bettors.
-Just set a bankroll, bet limit, and duration, and you're ready to go. |
+| Simple and Straightforward: Ideal for both novice and pro bettors.
+Just set a bankroll, bet limit, and duration, and you're ready to go. | High Win Rate Required: To be effective, flat betting needs a winning rate of over 50%, especially in bets with 1:1 payouts. |

-Large Budget Needed: While theoretically suitable for any budget, a significant amount is needed to make a substantial number of bets (e.g., 100 spins with a 1% stake from a $1,000 budget). |
+| Flexible: Allows for stake adjustments between 1% and 10% based on budget, skill, and current performance. | Large Budget Needed: While theoretically suitable for any budget, a significant amount is needed to make a substantial number of bets (e.g., 100 spins with a 1% stake from a $1,000 budget). |

-Compatible with All Bet Types: Works well across various casino games like slots, poker, blackjack, roulette, and is also suitable for sports betting.
-Particularly effective on even money bets. |
+| Compatible with All Bet Types: Works well across various casino games like slots, poker, blackjack, roulette, and is also suitable for sports betting.
+Particularly effective on even money bets. | Slow Bankroll Growth: Unlike systems like Martingale, where a single win can quickly recoup losses, flat betting requires patience for gradual bankroll growth. |

-Bankroll-Friendly: Extends the life of your bankroll in the casino, offering more time to recover losses compared to strategies like Martingale that can rapidly deplete a budget during a losing streak. |
+| Bankroll-Friendly: Extends the life of your bankroll in the casino, offering more time to recover losses compared to strategies like Martingale, which can rapidly deplete a budget during a losing streak. |